101st Intelligence Squadron: Berlin Crisis

 During the summer of 1961, as the Berlin Crisis unfolded, several USAF reserve units were notified on 16 August of their pending recall to active duty.
 On 1 October, the Massachusetts Air National Guard's 102nd Tactical Fighter Wing and its three squadrons, the 101st Tactical Fighter Squadron, the 131st Tactical Fighter Squadron, and the 138th Tactical Fighter Squadron went on active duty at Otis Air Force Base.

-Between 28–30 October, the 101st TFS departed Logan International Airport to Phalsbourg, France.
+Between 28 and 30 October, the 101st TFS departed Logan International Airport to Phalsbourg, France.
 The wing deployed 82 Sabres across the Atlantic.
 In addition two C-47 Skytrains and six T-33 Shooting Star aircraft were assigned to the wing for support and training purposes.
 The 101st's primary mission at the time was to provide close air support to NATO ground forces and air interdiction.
 Starting on 5 December, the 102nd began deploying to Wheelus Air Base, Libya for gunnery training.

 During its time in Europe, the 101st participated in several USAF and NATO exercises, including a deployment to Leck Air Base, West Germany near the Danish border.
 At Leck, ground and support crews from both countries exchanged duties, learning how to perform aircraft maintenance and operational support tasks.

 On 7 May 1962, the Seventeenth Air Force stated that the 102nd would deploy back to the United States during the summer, returning in July 1962.
 Regular USAF personnel, along with a group of ANG personnel who volunteered to remain on active duty formed the 480th Tactical Fighter Squadron of the newly activated 366th Tactical Fighter Wing.